amit221/mongodb-denormalized-data-sync/README.md

    },

     // the engine uses a resume-token to know from where to continue the change stream.
-    // in case you had a crash for a long time and the oplog doesn't have this token anymore the engine will start update all the dependencies from the begging,
+    // in case you had a crash for a long time and the oplog doesn't have this token anymore the engine will start update all the dependencies from the beginning,
     // it is recommended to supply an update field (if you have) so the engine will start sync only for dates after the crash refCollectionLastUpdateField:'last_update'